Pesa Mińsk Mazowiecki: Part of the industrial association and PKP (1952–1991)

 The design for the Mińsk Mazowiecki works was developed in 1951 by the Warsaw Industrial Construction Design Bureau, incorporating innovative conoidal structural roofs with a 25-meter span, designed by Zbigniew Ihnatowicz, Jerzy Romański, Witold Sielicki, W. Zaleski, and S. Walczyna.
 At the beginning of 1953, construction began on the plant named PKP – Mińsk Mazowiecki Electric Rolling Stock Repair Plant (under construction).
 On 22 July 1954, despite ongoing works, the first electric multiple unit entered the repair hall.
 That same year, the first three halls were completed, the company's name was changed to Mińsk Mazowiecki Rolling Stock Repair Plant, and its first director was Julian Grodzicki.
 From the start, the plant operated as an independent enterprise on a full economic accounting basis but was subordinate to the Directorate of Production Plants, established in 1950 (later Zakłady Naprawcze Taboru Kolejowego).

 In spring 1954, employees formed a football team, which later became part of the Mazovia Mińsk Mazowiecki sports club.
 The company also sponsored a table tennis section, formed by merging two clubs, one of which was established by ZNTK workers.
 Employees also participated in the club's athletics section and later served on its board.

-During the 1950s and 1960s, additional facilities were built, including two auxiliary workshop halls, a boiler house, a housing estate, a 735 m² component warehouse, additional repair halls, a fire station, a mechanical carpentry shop, paint and lubricant storage, a steel warehouse, an electrical substation, a carbide storage, and deep wells.
+During the 1950s and 1960s, additional facilities were built, including two auxiliary workshop halls, a boiler house, a housing estate, a 735 m^{2} component warehouse, additional repair halls, a fire station, a mechanical carpentry shop, paint and lubricant storage, a steel warehouse, an electrical substation, a carbide storage, and deep wells.
 The facility's tracks were electrified.